-Satisfactory Progress: is the qualitative (academic performance) and quantitative (attendance) measure used by the school to determine the extent to which a student is making adequate progress towards the completion of their program within the maximum time frame allowed.
+Satisfactory Progress: is the qualitative (academic performance), and quantitative (attendance) measure used by the school to determine the extent to which a student is making adequate progress towards the completion of their program within the maximum time frame allowed.

-Evaluation Periods: a student's academic and attendance progress are evaluated twice during their program.
-The first evaluation is completed at the scheduled midpoint of their program.
-The second evaluation is completed at the scheduled end of their program.
+Evaluation Periods: a student's academic and attendance progress are evaluated at least twice during their program.
+The first evaluation is completed at the scheduled midpoint of the student's academic year, or the scheduled midpoint of their program.
+The second evaluation is completed at the scheduled end of the student's academic year, or the scheduled end of their program.
+In programs extending beyond one academic year in length, any subsequent evaluation periods are based on the remaining program length.
 See the chart below for your program's evaluation periods.